 [Heading inserted by No. 8 of 2003 s.
 14.]

-16. Duties of Director-General as to birth parents
+16. Duties of CEO as to birth parents

-(1) The Director-General is to, if requested by a birth parent or prospective birth parent who is thinking about relinquishing her or his child for adoption —
+(1) The CEO is to, if requested by a birth parent or prospective birth parent who is thinking about relinquishing her or his child for adoption —

-(a) provide the persons known to the Director-General as the child’s birth parents with information on the matters, and in the manner, set out in clause 1(a) of Schedule 1;
+(a) provide the persons known to the CEO as the child’s birth parents with information on the matters, and in the manner, set out in clause 1(a) of Schedule 1;

 (b) provide counselling services to the birth parents;